 The Letitia Carson Legacy Project is a partnership of five organizations – Black Oregon Land Trust, Oregon Black Pioneers, the Linn-Benton Counties NAACP Branch, Mudbone Grown, and Oregon State University – committed to honoring Letitia Carson’s legacy.
 The Project focuses on the Black experience in Oregon while connecting these women and communities to the Indigenous people of this region.

-New!
 Letitia Carson Legacy Project Highlights from 2023

 Oregon State University’s Soap Creek beef ranch, north of Corvallis, in Benton County, Oregon, includes a site significant to the history of Oregon’s early Black residents.